D04-2/EddyTheRobot/README.md

 # EddyTheRobot

-Create a program that takes in a stirng and assiciates each char with an instruction for the robot.
+Create a program that takes in a string and associates each char with an instruction for the robot.
 The program should print out the position of the robot after processing all instructions to the terminal.

 Objective
 =====